autogoal/autogoal/docs/examples/solving_haha_2019.md

-# EMNLP 2020 example in the HAHA challenge
+# COLING 2020 example in the HAHA challenge

 This script runs an instance of [`AutoML`](/api/autogoal.ml#automl) in the [HAHA 2019 challenge](https://www.fing.edu.uy/inco/grupos/pln/haha/index.html#data).
-The results obtained were published in the paper presented at EMNLP 2020.
+The results obtained were published in the paper presented at COLING 2020.

 The dataset used is: